syncfusion-content/asp.netmvc-docs/aspnetmvc/OlapGauge/Getting-Started.md

    ~~~
    {:.prettyprint }

-   > Note: In this example, “MvcApplication1” indicates the name of the project and “OlapGaugeService” indicates the name of the WCF service created.
+   N> In this example, “MvcApplication1” indicates the name of the project and “OlapGaugeService” indicates the name of the WCF service created.

 3. Set the UnobtrusiveJavaScriptEnabled value to false under appsettings tag as shown below.